Algorithmic Accountability

 NZ Regulatory Fluency

-We understand how the FMA, RBNZ, and OPC operate in practice -- their supervisory styles, their enforcement patterns, and where model risk sits on their priority lists.
+We understand how the FMA, RBNZ, and Office of the Privacy Commissioner operate in practice, including their supervisory styles, their enforcement patterns, and where model risk sits on their priority lists.
 Our frameworks are designed for the New Zealand regulatory environment specifically, not adapted from offshore templates.
+When we build governance for organisations in Auckland, Wellington, or Christchurch, it reflects local regulatory expectations from the outset.

 Treaty-Informed Bias Analysis